COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 James Lovelock

-James Lovelock English inventor, atmospheric chemist, winner of the 1996 Volvo Environment Prize and the 1997 Asahi Glass Foundation Blue Planet Prize, James Lovelock thinks there may be a closer connection, a coordination between the evolution of life and the evolution of the environment.
+English inventor, atmospheric chemist, winner of the 1996 Volvo Environment Prize and the 1997 Asahi Glass Foundation Blue Planet Prize, James Lovelock thinks there may be a closer connection, a coordination between the evolution of life and the evolution of the environment.
 He calls his theory Gaia (from the Greek goddess of Earth).
 The theory, described in his 1979 book Gaia (5), can be paraphrased in different ways.
-In the preface to Gaia, Lovelock himself writes, "...the biosphere is a self-regulating entity with the capacity to keep our planet healthy by controlling the chemical and physical environment."
+In the preface to Gaia, Lovelock writes, "...the biosphere is a self-regulating entity with the capacity to keep our planet healthy by controlling the chemical and physical environment."
 Others have described the theory as the idea that Earth itself acts like a single organism.

-Lovelock believes, for example, that Gaia is at work to keep the oxygen content of the atmosphere high and within the range that all oxygen-breathing animals require.
+Lovelock believes, for example, that Gaia is at work to keep the oxygen content of the atmosphere high and within the range that oxygen-breathing animals require.
 The atmospheres of our two nearest neighbors, Venus and Mars, contain 0.00 percent and 0.13 percent, respectively, of free oxygen.
-Without life to keep supplying it, Earth wouldn't have any either.
+Without life to keep supplying it, Earth soon wouldn't have any either.

 In March 1995, the Hubble Space Telescope "weather center" issued a report containing the following: "The higher temperatures and global dust storms on Mars in the 1970s have ended.
 The skies are now clear and 36 [Fahrenheit] degrees colder, on average, with morning haze and lingering clouds near the volcanoes" (8).
 Two years later, when the Hubble telescope was again aimed at Mars, even more dramatic changes were noticed (9):